balderdashy/sails-docs/models.md

 ```

 ## dynamic finders
-With Sails built in ORM , Waterline, you can use a very helpful tool called dynamic finders.
+With Sails.js's built in ORM , Waterline, you can use a very helpful tool called dynamic finders.
 You can
-query your models with automatically genereated methods that depend on the attributes you define for
+query your models with automatically generated methods that depend on the attributes you define for
 the model.
 For example, if you had a book model that looks like this.

 ```javascript